pkolaczk/latte/README.md

 ### Flexibility

-Other benchmarking tools often use configuration files to specify workloads.
+Other benchmarking tools often use configuration files to specify workload recipes.
 Although that makes it easy to define simple workloads, it quickly becomes cumbersome when you want to script more realistic scenarios that issue multiple queries or need to generate data in different ways than the ones directly built into the tool.

 Instead of trying to bend a popular configuration file format into a turing-complete scripting language, Latte simply embeds a real, fully-featured, turing-complete, modern scripting language.
-We chose [Rune](https://rune-rs.github.io/) due to painless integration with Rust, first-class async support, and satisfying performance.
+We chose [Rune](https://rune-rs.github.io/) due to painless integration with Rust, first-class async support, satisfying performance and great support from its maintainers.

 Rune offers syntax and features similar to Rust, albeit with dynamic typing and easy automatic memory management.
 Hence, you can not only just issue custom CQL queries, but you can program